 The cost of the review of the self-assessment itself and the issuance of new certificates is covered by the participant’s annual program fees to CanadaGAP.

 The self-assessment checklist may be used for other internal purposes by companies participating in the CanadaGAP Program.
 For instance, the checklist can be used by a company to complete its internal audit.
-It is also used by groups participating in Group Certification Option A3.
-When the self-assessment checklist is used for those purposes, the information and instructions above regarding deadlines and submitting the forms to the Certification Body do not apply.
+When the self-assessment checklist is used for this purpose, the information and instructions above regarding deadlines and submitting the forms to the Certification Body do not apply.